SS Alesia: Description

 Alesia was 328.0 ft long, with a beam of 40.4 ft.
 She had a single funnel and two masts.
 Her engines were made by G. Forrester & Company, Liverpool.
 They could propel her at 12 kn.
 Her GRT was 2,790.
 Alesia had accommodation for 12 first class and 1,000 third class passengers.

 History

 Alesia was built by Thomas Royden and Sons in Liverpool.
 She was launched in June 1882, and entered service with the Fabre Line under the French flag.
-Her port of registry was Marseilles.
+Her port of registry was Marseille.
 Her maiden voyage was from Livorno, Italy to New York, United States via Tarragona, Spain, Bône, Algeria, Almería, and Málaga, Spain.
 Most of her service was between ports in the Mediterranean and New York.

 On 4 December 1883, Alesia was spotted by SS Anglian under sail at 20°40′N 17°30′W as her steam engine was out of action.